abeelen/powspec/README.rst

 .. image:: https://zenodo.org/badge/259882655.svg
    :target: https://zenodo.org/badge/latestdoi/259882655

 	    License
 -------

-This project is Copyright (c) Alexandre Beelen and licensed under the terms of the BSD 3-Clause license.
-This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause license.
+This project is Copyright (c) Alexandre Beelen, Mathilde Van Cuyck and licensed under the terms of the BSD 3-Clause license.
+This package is based upon the `Openastronomy packaging guide <https://github.com/OpenAstronomy/packaging-guide>`_ which is licensed under the BSD 3-clause licence.
 See the licenses folder for more information.

 Contributing
 ------------